berkeley-cs61as/markdown-courseware/textbook/chapter21 10 - Streams/section07 Homework 10.md

 * `(approximation (fract-stream '(1 7)) 4)` should return `(1 4 2 8)`.
 * `(approximation (fract-stream '(1 2)) 4)` should return `(5 0 0 0)`.

-## Submit Your Homework
+## Submit Your Homework!

-Don't forget!
+For instructions, see [this guide](../submit.html).
+It covers basic terminal commands and assignment submission.

+If you have any trouble submitting, do not hesitate to ask a TA!

 <!-- Ehhh